domenic/promises-unwrapping/README.md

 1. If `IsPromise(this)` is `false`, throw a `TypeError`.
 1. Otherwise, return `Then(this, onFulfilled, onRejected)`.

+Note: The `then` function is not generic.
+If the `this` value is not an object with a `[[IsPromise]]` internal data property initialized to `true`, a `TypeError` exception is immediately thrown when it is called.

 ### Promise.prototype.catch ( onRejected )

 1. Return `Invoke(this, "then", (undefined, onRejected))`.

+Note: The `catch` function is intentionally generic; it does not require that its `this` value be a Promise object.
+Therefore, it can be transferred to other kinds of objects for use as a method.

 ## Properties of Promise Instances